 - Changes in mean nutrient and food group intakes compared with RDA.
 Mean intakes of nutrients were obtained from Nutrition Data Systems nutrient summary files generated from the three 24-hour recalls collected at baseline and three months.

 - Number of food group servings before and after intervention compared to serving guidelines of NCEP.
 Foods were assigned to one of 10 food groups, including meats, eggs, dairy, fats and oils, breads, vegetables, fruits, desserts, beverages and sauces and gravies.
-Gram amounts of reported foods were converted to NCEP serving size and number of servings of all foods within the food groups was calculated.
+Gram amounts of reported foods were converted to NCEP serving sizes and number of servings of all foods within the food groups was calculated.

 - Face-to-face counseling session with take-home materials and free telephone access